Sara Mishalanie - OHSU Community Research Liaison

 - In collaboration with Deschutes County Health Services and the OHSU Evaluation Core: Implementation and evaluation planning for the DCHS Crisis Stabilization Center.

-Laura's role on the Community Engaged Research Team:
+Sara's role on the Community Engaged Research Team:

 - Building relationships and identifying opportunities for collaboration to support her community in implementing research best practices and evidence-based approaches.

 - When opportunities are identified, collaborative projects are initiated through the Project Assistance Program or the Central Oregon Research Coalition.

 - Sara also spends some of her time at the Hub working on projects with the OHSU Knight Cancer Institute including the Knight Scholars Program and the Healthy Oregon Project.

 - Support OHSU academic collaborators by engaging stakeholders and community members.
 Provide county level data and knowledge about the region, facilitate partnerships and projects and data collection (e.g. focus groups, interviews, surveys)

 Age-Friendly is a World Health Organization (WHO) initiative encouraging active aging by optimizing opportunities for health, participation and security across sectors to enhance quality of life of older adults.
 By working towards age-friendly recognition Central Oregon towns, starting with Bend and Prineville, become part of a global network of 705 cities and communities in 39 countries who are committed to listening to the needs of their ageing population, assessing and monitoring their age-friendliness, and working collaboratively with older people and across sectors to create age-friendly physical and social environments.
 By being part of this network, Central Oregon towns also gain access to a wealth of resources on how to create age-friendly environments and therefore improving health outcomes for older adults.

 - Laura Campbell, OHSU Community Research Liaison